JD4N13L4L1AS/music-player/README.md

 # web-MusicPlayer
 This is what I make after watching some episodes of JavaScript Videos from Msquare-programming.
-Now, I know codes are messy and will maintain this code steps by step.
-I'll fix asap.

 ###### Still need to develope in mobile layout